liferay-search/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/08-upgrading-themes/03-upgrading-7.0-themes-7.2/05-bootstrap-lexicon-compatibility-layer.markdown

 [TOC levels=1-4]

-By default, @product-ver@ includes Bootstrap 4 out-of-the-box.
+By default, @sharepoint-ver@ includes Bootstrap 4 out-of-the-box.
 Bootstrap 4 has been completely rewritten and therefore includes some [notable changes](https://getbootstrap.com/docs/4.3/migration/) and
 [compatibility updates](https://getbootstrap.com/docs/4.3/getting-started/introduction/)
 that may be cause for concern if your theme uses Bootstrap 3 or Lexicon CSS.
 Not to worry though.
-To ensure that your upgrade runs smoothly, @product@ includes a compatibility layer so you can use Bootstrap 3 markup and Lexicon CSS markup alongside the new Bootstrap 4 and Clay CSS.
+To ensure that your upgrade runs smoothly, @sharepoint@ includes a compatibility layer so you can use Bootstrap 3 markup and Lexicon CSS markup alongside the new Bootstrap 4 and Clay CSS.
 If your theme extends the [Styled base theme](https://github.com/liferay/liferay-portal/tree/7.2.x/modules/apps/frontend-theme/frontend-theme-styled),